Higgins Boat at the USPTO

 The exhibit is open for self-guided tours during NIHF museum hours of 10 a.m. to 5 p.m.
 M-F and 11 a.m. to 3 p.m. on Saturdays.
 The exhibit and museum are closed Sundays.
 The exhibit runs through July 27, 2019.

-June 1 – The City of Alexandria, Virginia, is celebrating the 75th anniversary of D-Day with a free public event at the new Alexandria Waterfront Park.
-There will be WWII reenactors, food and drink, and live 1940s swing music, and exhibitors including the USPTO.
+June 1, 2019, – The City of Alexandria, Virginia, celebrated the 75th anniversary of D-Day with a free public event at the new Alexandria Waterfront Park.
+There were WWII reenactors, food and drink, and live 1940s swing music, and exhibitors including the USPTO.
 Alexandria is the sister city of Caen, in Normandy, France.

-June 5-6 – Stop by the Higgins Boat around the 75th anniversary of D-Day to get special guided tours of the Higgins Boat from WWII reenactors and NIHF museum staff.
+June 5-6, 2019 – Visitors stopped by the Higgins Boat around the 75th anniversary of D-Day to get special guided tours of the Higgins Boat from WWII reenactors and NIHF museum staff.